BoGrape: Bayesian optimization over graphs with shortest-path encoded: Experiments

 \subsection{Model performance}

-Before conducting the optimization task, we test the performance of GPs with the four graph kernels.
-There are two trainable parameters, i.e., $\alpha, \beta$, for the SP and SSP kernels, and one extra variance $\sigma_k^2$ for the two exponential kernels.

-We consider two settings based on the molecular size $N$: (a) if the dataset includes molecules of size $N$, we randomly choose molecules from the dataset and use their real properties, and (b) for larger $N$, we use Limeade to generate molecules and use the trained GNN to predict their properties.
-To show the performance of different kernels on representing similarity between graphs, we apply setting (a) and perform a property prediction task using GPs equipped with the various kernels, shown in Figure \ref{fig:model_compare}.
-For larger graph sizes, we apply setting (b) and report the root mean square errors (RMSE) of GP regression in Table \ref{table:model_performance_RMSE}.

-From Figure \ref{fig:model_compare} we conclude the four graph kernels have comparable prediction performance in terms of accuracy, while two exponential kernels, i.e., ESSP and ESP, may more accurately quantify uncertainty.
-When graph size $N$ is larger, Table \ref{table:model_performance_RMSE} shows that the more complicated kernels, i.e., SP and ESP, are generally better at predicting graph properties since they impose stronger criteria on comparing shortest-paths between two graphs.
-Table \ref{table:model_performance_MNLL} in Appendix \ref{app:kernel_performance} gives the mean negative log likelihoods (MNLLs).
+Before conducting the optimization tasks, we first compare the performance of graph GPs with various graph kernels on randomly sampled molecules from the QM7 dataset \citep{blum2009QM7,rupp2012QM7}.
+Figure \ref{fig:model_compare} visualizes the results and more detailed discussion can be found in Appendix \ref{app:kernel_performance}.
+Figure \ref{fig:model_compare} shows that four shortest-path kernels have comparable prediction accuracy against other classic graph kernels, while the two exponential kernels quantify uncertainty more accurately (also supported by Table \ref{table:model_performance_MNLL} of Appendix \ref{app:kernel_performance}).
+Additionally, the introduction of the additional feature kernel term generally improves the predictive performance of all kernels.
+For larger graph sizes, Table \ref{table:model_performance_RMSE} of Appendix \ref{app:kernel_performance} shows that the more complicated kernels, i.e., SP and ESP, are generally better at predicting graph properties, since they impose stronger criteria on comparing shortest-paths between two graphs.